springfall2008/batpred/README.md

   - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight
   - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p.
 Best set to 0 if you use pv_metric10_weight.
   - best_soc_margin - Sets the number of Kwh of battery margin you want for the best SOC prediction, it's added to battery charge amount for safety.
 Best set to 0 if you use multiple charge slots or pv_metric10_weight.
-  - best_soc_min - Sets the minimum battery level SOC to propose for the prediction
+  - best_soc_min - Sets the minimum battery level SOC to propose for the prediction (best to disable for variable tariffs like Agile)
-  - best_soc_keep - Sets the minimum battery level to try to keep above during the whole period of the simulation time (charging levels will be adjusted accordingly)
+  - best_soc_keep - Sets the minimum battery level to try to keep above during the whole period of the simulation time (charging levels will be adjusted accordingly).
+Best to disable for variable tariffs like Agile (set to 0) but keep at a sensible level for cheap overnight tariffs.
   - best_soc_step - Sets the accuracy of calculating the SOC, the larger values run quicker.
 Recommended 0.5 or 0.25.

   - rate_low_threshold - Sets the threshold for price per Kwh below average price where a charge window is identified.
 Default of 0.8 means 80% of the average to select a charge window.
 Only works with Octopus price data (see metric_octopus_import)